dlai0001/la-sails-meetup-game/README.md

 Goal: Create a world with 10 monsters moving around.
 When we open the page, we will see 10 monsters moving around the screen in sync with the server in near real time.

+1. Setup for today's lesson.

+  Make sure you have Bower, SailsJS, and EmberJS command line tools installed.

+		$> sudo npm install -g bower
+		$> sudo npm install -g sails
+		$> sudo npm install -g ember-cli

+  Fetch the source for today's lesson.
+For today, we'll be starting off with a pretty bare project skeleton with SailsJS v0.10 beta, EmberJS 1.6, and an SailsSocketAdapter.  (see Prelude for full details of the setup)

+		    $> git clone git@github.com:dlai0001/la-sails-meetup-game.git
+		    $> git fetch
-To git checkout "lessons/day1"
+		    $> git checkout "lessons/day1"

+  Run npm and bower install to download dependencies.
+This will download all the dependencies specified in the `package.json` and `bower.json`.

+		    $> npm install
+		    $> bower install

-1. First we want to create a backend representation of the data representing our monsters.
+2. First we want to create a backend representation of the data representing our monsters.
 Generate a sails model and controller to represent our monster.

 		    $> sails generate model monster
 		    $> sails generate controller monster

-  Add an id, x, and y property to our monster model, `/api/models/Monster.js`
+  Add an id, xPosition, and yPosition property to our monster model, `/api/models/Monster.js`.
+  We'll be using this to track the position on the screen of the monsters in our virtual world.

         module.exports = {